Analysis of the limiting spectral distribution of large dimensional General information-plus-noise type matrices: Appendix

-To show uniqueness we switch our concentration to the matrix $\underline{B}_n$ given in \eqref{Bnul}.
-As previously mentioned, the eigenvalues $B_n$ are same as those of $\underline B_n$. except for $ \lvert n-N\rvert $ zero eigenvalues.
-The relation between their ESDs and Stieltjes transforms are given in \eqref{BBnul}.
+We see that, almost surely, the assumption \eqref{levylimsup} in Lemma \ref{tight} is met.
+In order to demonstrate uniqueness, we shift our focus to the matrix $\underline{B}_n$, as defined in \eqref{Bnul}.
+As noted earlier, the eigenvalues of $B_n$ are the same as those of $\underline B_n$, except for $ \lvert n-N\rvert $ zero eigenvalues.
+The relation between their ESDs and Stieltjes transforms is given in \eqref{BBnul}.
 After making the variable transformations in \eqref{vartrans} we arrive at the equations in \eqref{third}.